Nicotine replacement therapy: Medical uses

 Nicotine replacement therapy, in the form of gum, patches, nasal spray, inhaler and lozenges all improve the ability of people trying to quit tobacco products.
 Nicotine replacement therapy is as effective as medications, such as bupropion, in helping people quit smoking for at least six months.
-All forms of nicotine replacement therapy, including nicotine gum, patches, nasal spray, inhalers, and lozenges, have similar success rates in terms of helping people stop smoking.
+All forms of nicotine replacement therapy have similar success rates in terms of helping people stop smoking.
 However, the likelihood that someone will stick to a certain treatment varies, with compliance being the highest with nicotine patches, followed by nicotine gum, inhalers, and nasal sprays.
 Using a few different nicotine replacement methods in combination may improve success rates in stopping tobacco use.
 Additionally, using nicotine replacement with counseling has been proven to improve tobacco abstinence rates.
 These other strategies include: creating a plan to quit and utilizing quit programs, a quit phone line, or app that provides tips and inspiration to help quit.

 Using nicotine replacement therapy to quit smoking should be considered for people who are severely dependent on nicotine.
 People who are severely dependent include those who smoke: more than one pack per day, within five minutes of awakening, while ill, when they wake up in the middle of the night, to ease withdrawal signs and symptoms.

 Nicotine replacement products are most beneficial for heavy smokers who smoke more than 15 cigarettes per day.
 There are not enough studies to show whether NRT helps those who smoke fewer than 10 cigarettes per day.